TabunKaze03/MahjongKaze/README.md

 ## Who made this?

 Hey, It's the creator of MahjongKaze speaking here, name is TabunKaze, this is my first python project in this scale.
-I am still trying to add more function to make this Mahjong game complete (Standard Rule) Please follow my Github to get more updates!
+I am still trying to add more functions to make this Mahjong game complete (Standard Rule) Please follow my Github to get more updates!